What makes a career change so challenging?

 - A company or industry downturn

-- A change in health status
+- Changes in health status

 - Routine or boring work that lacks challenge, meaning, or purpose

-An effective decision making process provides a framework for finding or creating the knowledge needed to make any change, especially one as important as a career change.
-How to change careers is not an isolated decision.
-It is part of a series of related ones that come together in order to give us clarity on which path forward to take.
+An effective decision making process provides the framework for discovering or creating the knowledge needed to make any change, particularly one as significant as a career shift.
+How to change careers is not an isolated decision; it’s part of a series of related ones that come together in order to give us clarity on which path forward to take.
 Let us now examine some of the decisions that can be used to assist in choosing a career.
 Knowledge of oneself could include answers to the following questions:

 - Do I have a vision for my life?

-- What gives live meaning?
+- What gives it meaning?

-- What fits with my personality?
+- What fits with my personality best?

 - Choose my life vision